-- Institution will assess immediate safety needs of complainant - Institution will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department - •Institution will provide written instructions on how to apply for Protective Order - ●Institution will provide written information to complainant on how to preserve evidence - •Institution will assess need to implement supportive measures for the complainant and/or respondent, if appropriate - •Institution will provide a "No Trespass" directive to accused party if deemed appropriate
+DOMESTIC Institution will assess immediate Domestic Violence Cases involving VIOLENCE safety needs of complainant students are referred to the Assistant Institution will assist complainant Director of Equity and Compliance. with contacting local police if complainant requests AND complainant If the domestic violence is sexually provided with contact information for based, it may fall under the college's local police department policies governing Sexual Misconduct and if so, would be referred to the Title Institution will provide IX Coordinator.
+The Title IX Coordinator written instructions on how to apply for Protective Order will perform Intake and Assessment of Institution will provide the Formal Complaint. written information to complainant on how to Investigations will be completed preserve evidence within 90 days unless there are Institution will assess need to extenuating circumstances. implement supportive measures for the complainant and/or respondent, if appropriate Institution will provide a "No Trespass" directive to accused party if deemed appropriate